ThatCakey/klistra_net/README.md

 # Klistra.nu

 **Klistra.nu** is a secure, encrypted, and ephemeral pastebin platform designed to share sensitive text with peace of mind.
-Built with a focus on privacy and security, it ensures that your data is encrypted before it even leaves your browser (transport encryption) and stored securely with AES-256-GCM encryption.
+Built with a focus on privacy and security, it ensures that your data is encrypted and stored securely.

 ## ✨ Features

-- **🔐 Strong Encryption:** All pastes are encrypted using `AES-256-GCM`.
+- **🔐 Strong Encryption:** All pastes are encrypted using `XChaCha20-Poly1305`.
 - **🛡️ Password Protection:** Optional password protection for your pastes.
 - **⏳ Automatic Expiry:** Set a validity period (from 1 minute to 1 week).
-Pastes are automatically deleted from Redis after expiry.
+Pastes are automatically deleted from the database after expiry.
-- **🌓 Dark & Light Mode:** A modern, responsive UI built with Tailwind CSS that adapts to your system preferences.
+- **🌓 Dark & Light Mode:** A modern, responsive UI built with React and Tailwind CSS that adapts to your system preferences.
-- **⚡ High Performance:** Powered by a lightweight PHP backend and Redis for lightning-fast ephemeral storage.
+- **⚡ High Performance:** Powered by a high-performance Go backend and SQLite for efficient storage.
 - **🕵️ Privacy First:** Minimal data retention.
 No database persistence beyond the specified expiry time.

 ## 🛠️ Technology Stack

-- **Backend:** PHP 8.x
+- **Backend:** Go (Golang) 1.25+ with Gin framework
-- **Database:** Redis 7.4 (used for ephemeral key-value storage)
+- **Database:** SQLite (used for local persistent storage)
-- **Frontend:** HTML5, JavaScript (Vanilla), Tailwind CSS (via CDN)
+- **Frontend:** React, Vite, Tailwind CSS
 - **Containerization:** Docker & Docker Compose

 ## 🚀 Getting Started